Baybrook Mall

 Baybrook Mall is a shopping mall located near the Clear Lake City area in Houston, Texas; It has a Friendswood mailing address, but it is in the Houston city limits.
 The mall is located off Interstate 45, and it is also in proximity to Webster and the NASA Johnson Space Center.
 The anchor stores are Star Cinema Grill, Dave & Buster's, Dillard's, JCPenney, H&M, Macy's, and Forever 21.
-There is 1 vacant anchor store that was once Sears.
+In late 2024, Living Spaces is moving into the space that was once Sears.